coinchimp/whistle/README.md

 %5B%0A%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20%22path%22%20%3A%20%22bitcoin%22%2C%0A%20%20%20%20%20%20%20%20%22url%22%20%3A%20%22http%3A%2F%2Fyour_webwook_url_bitcoin_alerts%22%0A%20%20%20%20%7D%2C%0A%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20%22path%22%20%3A%20%22kaspa%22%2C%0A%20%20%20%20%20%20%20%20%22url%22%20%3A%20%22http%3A%2F%2Fyour_webwook_url_kaspa_alerts%22%0A%20%20%20%20%7D%20%20%20%20%0A%5D%0A
 ```

-And copy an d paste this whole coded line to secrets: `DISCORD_WEBHOOKS`
+And copy and paste this whole coded line to the secret: `DISCORD_WEBHOOKS`

 ## How to install with google actions
 * Fork this repo